scottishgovernment/resources.mygov.scot/_services/scottish-digital-academy.md

 * increased efficiency
 * consistency in learning, ways of working and the implementation of Digital Transformation programmes across the public sector

+## Why should you enrol on a course?
-Listen to the Director-General Sarah Davidson's thought on the Scottish Digital Academy, following her visit to the Digital and Agile Foundation course: [https://youtu.be/-siy1zmbtFI ](https://youtu.be/-siy1zmbtFI)
+Listen to (Director-General) Sarah Davidson's thoughts on the Scottish Digital Academy: [https://youtu.be/-siy1zmbtFI ](https://youtu.be/-siy1zmbtFI)

 <br>
 # Scottish Digital Academy courses - March 2018